 Graded assignments may be sent home weekly.
-Parents/guardians are asked to examine, sign and return the papers to the child's teacher(s) the following day.
+Parents/guardians are asked to examine, sign and return the papers to the child's teacher(s) the following day (if provided by the teacher).
 Parents should contact the child's teacher or the School Office immediately if questions or concerns should arise.